HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-For a more in-depth analysis of this topic, see the [Security chapter](https://almanac.httparchive.org/en/2024/security)
+For a more in-depth analysis of this topic, see the [Security](./security) chapter.

 ### Mobile-friendliness

-Search engines and websites have a common goal -- meeting users where they are.
+Search engines and websites have a common goal—meeting users where they are.
 There are 6.61 billion mobile users worldwide, and 69.4% of the world's total population uses a mobile device.

 Google search has considered [mobile-friendliness to be a requirement](https://developers.google.com/search/blog/2015/02/finding-more-mobile-friendly-search) since 2015.
 The search engine completed its seven-year migration to a [mobile-first index](https://developers.google.com/search/blog/2023/10/mobile-first-is-here) in 2023.